Categories

 Technical Writing Fail – Guernsey Press

-I know Jason was going to cover this at his blog over at deedoubleyou.net, but he hasn’t.
-And this was posted on the 4th of Febuary, back when the IPV4 exhaustion thing was current.
-So I thought I would write a little something about this before its entirely outdated.
+I know that Jason was going to cover this on his blog over at deedoubleyou.net, but he hasn’t.
+And this was posted on the 4th of February, back when the IPV4 exhaustion thing was current.
+So I thought I would write a little something about this before it's entirely outdated.

-Everybody knows we are running out of IPV4 address, and has read about it on about a million technical sites.
-Well our local paper decided do a small section about it in its ‘world news’ section.
+Everybody knows we are running out of IPV4 addresses, and has read about it on about a million technical sites.
+Well, our local paper decided to do a small section about it in its 'world news' section.

 So without further ado, look after the break for a copy of the article, and my points after reading it.